pivotal/docs-tap/tap-gui/catalog/catalog-operations.hbs.md

    For more information about static catalog configuration, see the [Backstage documentation](https://backstage.io/docs/features/software-catalog/configuration#static-location-configuration).

+#### Option 2: Use GitLabDiscoveryProcessor to discover and register catalog entities

+To use `GitLabDiscoveryProcessor` to discover and register catalog entities:

-2. Alternatively, use `type: gitlab-discovery` to have the `GitLabDiscoveryProcessor` discover catalog entities by crawling the GitLab instance and registering entities matching the configured path.
-For more information see the [Backstage documentation](https://backstage.io/docs/integrations/gitlab/discovery#alternative-processor).
+1. Use `type: gitlab-discovery` to make `GitLabDiscoveryProcessor` crawl the GitLab instance to discover and register catalog entities that match the configured path.
+   For more information, see the [Backstage documentation](https://backstage.io/docs/integrations/gitlab/discovery#alternative-processor).

-3. Update the package to include the catalog:
+2. Update the package to include the catalog:

    - If you installed Tanzu Application Platform GUI by using a profile, run: